Business Administration, MBA (One-Year)

 Program Description

+- Students that apply for the One-Year MBA Accounting program must have completed an undergraduate degree in Accounting.
 The program is ideal for students who are preparing to meet the 150-hour CPA requirement.
-Students majoring in finance take the managerial track.

 Reasons to Choose Lasallian Business: